Pittsburgh Regional Health Initiative

 In 2021, HCF is dually focused on developing a new model for senior residential living and a comprehensive approach to pregnancy and postpartum care that can both be furthered by new policies that will ultimately repair critical services for the public and transform workforces in senior living and women’s health.

 Women’s Health Activist Movement Global (WHAMglobal)

-Women’s Health Activist Movement Global (WHAMglobal), an operating arm of JHF, forms networks of advocates and experts in women’s health and wellness to improve healthcare delivery and outcomes, equity, and leadership.
-WHAMglobal aims to inspire regional, national, and international advocacy and action to advance women’s health, healthcare quality and safety, health professions workforce development, and pay equity.
-WHAMglobal is supported by JHF and the Heinz Family Foundation, and was founded by Karen Wolk Feinstein.
+Women’s Health Activist Movement Global (WHAMglobal), an operating arm of JHF, forms networks of advocates and experts in women’s healthto improve healthcare delivery, outcomes, equity, and leadership.
+WHAMglobal aims to inspire regional, national, and international action to advance women’s health, healthcare quality and safety, health professions workforce development, and pay equity.
+WHAMglobal believes transformational change requires an international network of women that can champion, fund, investigate, activate, and advocate for ideal childbirth.

 WHAMglobal is committed to uncovering and advancing creative, scalable ideas that tackle urgent women’s health issues.
-WHAMglobal is committed to reducing maternal mortality through a multi-pronged approach that includes unlocking the potential of community health workers to help mothers navigate complex medical and social services; and forming a network of experts in maternal health care, research, policy, and advocacy.
+WHAMglobal is currently focused on reducing maternal mortality in the U.S. through a multi-pronged approach that includes unlocking the potential of community health workers to help mothers navigate complex medical and social services; endorsing new models of reimbursement for maternity care using a ‘bundled payment approach’ that allows funding for midwives and doulas and social supports; and forming a network of experts in maternal health care, research, policy, and advocacy.

 For more information, visit www.whamglobal.org.